-The Council on Australia Latin America Relations (COALAR) Grant Program for 2017-18, for projects commencing between August 2017 and June 2018 will open 6 February and close on 28 March 2017.
-Applications can be submitted until 2 pm (mid-day) Australian Eastern Daylight Savings Time on Tuesday 28 March 2017.
+The Council on Australia Latin America Relations (COALAR) Grant Program for 2017-18, for projects commencing between September 2018 and June 2019 will open at 9 am AEST on 6 February 2018 and close at midday AEST 2018 on Thursday 28 March.

 Council on Australia Latin America Relations outcomes

 The Council on Australia Latin America Relations (COALAR) was established by the Australian Government in 2001 to enhance Australia's economic, political and social relations with Latin America.

 The objectives of the Council on Australia Latin America Relations are:

 - Enhanced and strengthened links between Australia and Latin America, particularly in the areas of mutual economic support (encompassing two way trade and investment), education, sustainability and applied research, sport, culture and tourism, aligned closely with the policy of economic diplomacy